top of page

 Fire Flow Innovations – Prepare Your Region for 2025 Wildfire Season

-• Footnote: *The 1.11 million gallon estimate (range: 0.9M–1.34M gallons) is based on 2,667–2,981 homes with PEX/PVC pipes (85%–95% of 3,922 homes, or 60%–75% of ~5,811 homes burned to ashes) leaking during the Palisades Fire (Jan 7–8, 2025) over 15 hours (900 minutes).
-Per NIST’s Camp Fire analysis, 85%–95% of plastic-piped homes leak when burned to ashes under sustained pressure.
+• The 1.11 million-gallon estimate (range: 0.9M–1.34M) models post-burn plumbing leakage from 2,667–2,981 plastic-piped homes during the Palisades Fire (Jan 7–8, 2025) over 15 hours.
+Per NIST Camp Fire analysis, 85%–95% of plastic-piped homes leak when burned to ashes under sustained pressure.
 With 20% of the system losing pressure completely, 2,667–2,981 homes remained actively leaking.
-Reduced pressure in the remaining 80% lowered the leak rate to 0.375–0.5 gpm per home (from 0.5–1 gpm under full pressure), totaling 1,000–1,491 gpm, or approximately 0.9M–1.34M gallons.
-This estimate may vary with official LADWP or CAL FIRE data.
+Reduced pressure in the remaining 80% lowered the leak rate to 0.375–0.5 gpm/home (vs 0.5–1 gpm at full pressure), totaling 1,000–1,491 gpm, or ~0.9M–1.34M gallons.
+This estimate excludes sprinkler discharge.
+Residential sprinklers flow continuously once activated; our valve’s up to 15-minute delay prioritizes life safety before shutting the domestic line to limit ongoing losses.
+Estimates can be refined with utility pressure/flow records and incident logs, where available.

 Contact